iambhvsh/iambhvsh/README.md

 ## 🌟 About Me

 Hey there!
-I'm Bhavesh Patil, the web wizard from Chatrapati Sambhajinagar, currently battling the dragons of a BSC in IT at MGM's Dr. G. Y. Pathrikar.
+I'm Bhavesh Patil, the web wizard from Chhatrapati Sambhajinagar, currently battling the dragons of a BSC in IT at MGM's Dr. G. Y. Pathrikar.
 Based in India, I brew web applications like a caffeinated barista.
 As an introvert, I thrive in my code cave, enjoying the silent symphonies of coding, music, and horror stories.

 ## 💼 Skills & Technologies